haath/Goirate/README.md

 $ make install
 ```

-Using `go get` to fetch dependencies is theoretically possible but it is not
+Using `go get` to fetch dependencies is theoretically possible but it is not recommended.
-recommended.
+Also, attempting to install the tool with `go get -u` will not work as it uses [packr](https://github.com/gobuffalo/packr)
+for building.
+To build yourself use the `Makefile` or have a look at it.

 ## ⚓ Command line tool